timolson/cointrader/README.md

 ## Create a New Command
 * Subclass `org.ccp.CommandBase` (or implement `org.ccp.Command`)
-* Specify the command name by putting this JCommander annotation above the class: `@Parameters( commandNames="ticker”)`
+* Specify the command name by putting this JCommander annotation above the class: `@Parameters(commandNames="save-data”)`
 * Use the singular @Parameter tag on any fields in your subclass to capture command-line info (see [JCommander](http://jcommander.org/) docs)
 * Implement the run() method